-Everyone wants to know the best driving strategies, how to get paid and how to earn more money.
+Everyone wants to know the best driving strategies, how to get paid and how to earn more money as a rideshare driver.
 One of those answers is “get more tips” – but how do you know which app, Uber or Lyft, has better tippers?
 Intrepid RSG senior contributor Will Preston tackled this difficult question with his own research – the answers may (or may not) surprise you!

 Lyft drivers always talk about how they get paid more on Lyft, and in our most recent survey of over 1,100 drivers, they did indeed report earning over $2 per hour more than Uber drivers.
 Since the rates are the same in most cities (except for Lyft Line rates, which are higher), there are only two reasons this could be the case.
 Either the bonuses are way better, or Lyft passengers tip more.